Mark Weiss

 Mark Weiss is an American rock music photographer.
 His most widely recognized photographs capture the look and aesthetic of music and celebrity personalities of the 1980s.
 His work with publications such as Circus magazine and FACES helped establish Mark "Weissguy" Weiss as a name known for rock photography.
-He has photographed a wide range of acts including the Rolling Stones, Kiss, Madonna and Wu Tang Clan.
+He has photographed a wide range of acts including Ozzy Osbourne, the Rolling Stones, Kiss, Madonna and Wu Tang Clan.

+Early life

+Mark Weiss grew up in a middle-class family in Matawan, New Jersey, where his mother worked in public relations and his father was a door-to-door salesman.
+At the age of thirteen, he acquired a Bell & Howell Canon FP camera from a neighbor in exchange for lawn mowing services.
+This early experience with photography, nurtured by a crash course in developing film at his school, laid the foundation for his career in rock music photography.

 Career

 Beginnings

 As a teenager, Weiss photographed live concerts without permission, and sold prints of his photographs to fans of the performers.
 In 1977 he was arrested for selling pictures of the band Kiss at one of their Madison Square Garden concerts in New York.
 His first nationally published work was a photograph of Aerosmith's Steven Tyler; a centerfold in the June 1978 issue of Circus.
 Soon thereafter, Weiss was hired as their staff photographer.

 1980s

 Weiss quickly developed relationships with musicians and their managers, and became immersed in the burgeoning rock scene.
 He played an active role in creating the visual imagery of heavy metal and glam rock, as these styles of music began to gain radio airplay, eventually topping the charts and packing stadiums worldwide.
 Major acts and record labels contracted Weiss for photography and art direction, and many albums to which he contributed went on to multi-platinum sales.
 Weiss became tour photographer for numerous artists of the era, including Ozzy Osbourne, Mötley Crüe, Poison, Metallica, Twisted Sister and others.
 His material is also syndicated internationally in books, magazines, and licensed merchandising.